University of Manchester Faculty of Science and Engineering

-The Faculty of Science and Engineering (FSE) is one of the three faculties that comprise the University of Manchester in northern England.
-Established in October 2004, the faculty was originally called the Faculty of Engineering and Physical Sciences (EPS).
+The Faculty of Science and Engineering (FSE) is one of the three faculties that comprise the University of Manchester in north west England.

+Established in October 2004 (when the present university came into existence), the faculty was originally called the Faculty of Engineering and Physical Sciences (EPS).
 It was renamed in 2016, following the abolition of the Faculty of Life Science and the incorporation of some aspects of life sciences into the departments of Chemistry and Earth and Environmental Sciences.
 It is organised into 2 schools (School of Engineering and School of Natural Sciences) and 10 departments: Chemical Engineering; Chemistry; Civil Engineering and Management; Computer Science; Earth and Environmental Sciences; Physics and Astronomy; Electrical & Electronic Engineering; Materials; Mathematics; and Mechanical and Aerospace Engineering.

 The faculty includes most former UMIST departments, exceptions being Optometry and Neurosciences (now in the Faculty of Biology Medicine and Health), Manchester School of Management (now part of Manchester Business School, MBS), and part of the Department of Computation which was split between the School of Computer Science and MBS.
 The duplicated departments of Physics, Chemistry and Mathematics were merged, and Materials Science was already a joint department.
 In terms of the total number of staff and student numbers the faculty is larger than the whole of UMIST, which was until 1993 the Faculty of Technology of the Victoria University of Manchester (paradoxically at the same time as being an independent institution).
 The faculty offices are housed in the Sackville Street Building, the former UMIST Main Building.